-- 1. Understanding of the suitability of the investment to the financial requirements of the City;

-- 2. Preservation and safety of principal;

-- 3. Liquidity;

-- 4. Marketability of the investment if the need arises to liquidate the investment before maturity;

-- 5. Diversification of the investment portfolio;
+- 1. Understanding of the suitability of the investment to the financial requirements of the City; - 2.
+Preservation and safety of principal; - 3.
+Liquidity; - 4.
+Marketability of the investment if the need arises to liquidate the investment before maturity; - 5.
+Diversification of the investment portfolio; and - 6.
+Yield.

-- 6. Yield; and

-- 7. Maturity restrictions.